Thursday, October 12, 2017

 Bring out your dead!

-I've always been fascinated with Astral's haunted house platformer from all the way back in 1990.
+I've always been fascinated by Astral's haunted-house platformer from all the way back in 1990.
 It's like a 16-bit B-Movie in its own right - full of charm with a comical edge hidden amongst the horrors.
-Also, no haunting would be the same without lots of frightful creatures, which it has.
-There is everything from witches, zombies, werewolves, vampires, ghosts, and even the odd, weird statue that sticks out its tongue at you.
+No haunting would be the same without lots of frightful creatures, which it has.
+There is everything from witches, zombies, werewolves, vampires, ghosts, and even the odd statue that sticks out its tongue at you.

 The artwork is beautifully creepy, and I love the attention to detail - look at those eyes!!